nfagan/mtype/README.md

 `mtype` presents a type language and type checker for MATLAB code.

-Type annotations live in the comments of otherwise standard MATLAB code.
+Type annotations live in the comments of MATLAB code.
 Here's a short example:

 ```MATLAB
 %  my_typed_add.m